 In some cases, disrupted flights outside the EU may be eligible under EC261 if they connect to a covered flight that is with the same carrier and part of the same flight reservation (under one booking reference number).
 The easiest way to find out if you’re covered is to use the AirHelp eligibility check.

 What’s not Covered: Extraordinary Circumstances

-It’s also important to know when an airline is not obliged to pay you cash compensation.
+It’s also important to know the flight circumstances in which an airline isn’t obligated to pay you compensation.

 However, airlines must still show that they have taken reasonable measures to prevent the delay.
 For example, bad weather may be considered an extraordinary circumstance.
 However, if other airlines were prepared for it and prevented delays, whilst yours didn’t, you should still be entitled to compensation.

-In the years since EC261 was introduced numerous court cases have been contested over what counts as an ‘extraordinary circumstance’.
+In the years since EC 261 was introduced numerous court cases have been contested over what counts as an ‘extraordinary circumstance’.
 Our legal experts keep up to date with these latest developments.
 We were particularly pleased with the 2018 ruling by the European Courts of Justice that airline staff strikes cannot be considered an extraordinary circumstance.
-That means that thousands of passengers who have been affected by airline staff strike action will now be eligible for compensation.
+That means that thousands of passengers who have been affected by airline staff strike action will now be eligible for EU 261 compensation.